vtorosyan/vtorosyan.github.io/_posts/2020/11/2020-11-25-reading-in-november.md

 The best I got from the book was the idea to read High Output Management from Andrew Grove, which is being referenced quite a lot by the author.

 **Would I recommend it?
-No**, better just read the website https://www.whatmatters.com/get-started/
+No**, better just skim the website https://www.whatmatters.com/get-started/

 #### [High Output Management, by Andrew S. Grove](https://www.goodreads.com/book/show/324750.High_Output_Management){:target="_blank"}

-This book is considered classic in it's genre.
+This book is considered classic in its genre.
 After Measure What Matters, I was convinced I had to read it.
 Andrew Grove did an amazing job going through the fundamental problems and solutions in leadership and management.
 The book starts by introducing a problem in a physical production domain and later develops on the same story to go through typical scenarios.
 It is fascinating to see how the ideas and concepts in this book are still relevant, although written decades ago.
 What I really like is that the book is full of hands-on advice and tips.
-At the end of the book you get Q&A style section going through all concepts from the book and being a checklist for a manager.
+At the end of the book you get Q&A style section going through all the concepts from the book (you can use it as a checklist).

 **I definitely recommend to read** this book, it is an amazing artifact not only for the people in management, but for everyone.